Questions? Search our site:

 It’s You Against The Government.
 Put An Experienced Lawyer On Your Side.

-For experienced, aggressive representation to help you and your family get the SSDI benefits you need and deserve, call Nicolet Law Office, S.C., toll free at 800-456-6956 or send an email with a brief explanation of your injury.
-We offer a free consultation and handle all SSDI initial claims and appeals cases on a contingency fee basis.
+For experienced, aggressive representation to help you and your family get the SSDI or SSI benefits you need and deserve, call Nicolet Law Office, S.C. at 715-802-0872 or send an email with a brief explanation of your injury.
+We offer a free consultation and handle all SSDI and SSI initial claims and appeals cases on a contingency fee basis.
 You pay no money upfront, and we only collect a percentage of the back pay you are owed.